noncomputable/AgentMaps/README.md

 Here are some things I think would be great for AgentMaps to have.
 If you add them before I do, I'll credit your name appropriately.

 * Sidewalks: streets and sidewalks should be divided and made into distinct places that agents can distinguish and navigate between.
-* Architectural Variety: buildings vary in size, dimension, and shape a lot€”they're not all identical rectangles.
+* Architectural Variety: buildings vary in size, dimension, and shape a lotMthey're not all identical rectangles.
 Users should be able to provide custom building specifications and AgentMaps should materialize them.
   * For example, what if the GeoJSON the user provides contains a big park?
 The streets along it probably shouldn't be dotted with normal sized units€”it should probably be one big unit itself!
 * Urban Development: buildings change over time.
 Users should be able to specify these changes over time and AgentMaps should incorporate them coherently.
-* Agent Diversity: agents are conveniently implemented as leaflet CircleMarkers and you can customize them a lot.
+* Agent Diversity: agents are conveniently visualized with leaflet CircleMarkers and you can customize them a lot.
 But what if someone wants little human-shaped sprites instead?
 Users should be able to specify Markers with custom images for the agents too.

 # Authors

-* Andrew - Came up with AgentMaps & built its infrastructure.
+* Andrew - came up with & built AgentMaps

 # Acknowledgements